 BIR Registration Requirements:

 - Failure to pay the annual fee registration fee (BIR Form 0605) and not visible in your business facilities.

-- The sign or poster “Ask for BIR receipts” is not properly placed in your business are.
+- The sign or poster “Ask for BIR receipts” is not correctly placed in your business are.

 - No Certificate of Registration and Notice to the Public displayed

 - Refusal to issue receipts or sales invoices

 - You are issuing unregistered receipts or invoices to the clients.
 For example, if you were value-added tax registered, can you still issue your vat written permit?
 Yes, you can still give these vat registered receipts even you’re no longer qualify as a vat registered.
 To learn more read, this VAT Invoices Update under Train Law 2018.

 - We are not issuing official receipts or sales invoices.

 - Failure to withhold or remit withheld taxes at the time or times required by law or regulations